christophacham/Pi-Zero-USB-Storage-Bridge/README.md

 2. 3D printer sees it as a regular 64GB USB drive
 3. You can access the same storage from any computer on your network
 4. Upload gcode files remotely, printer reads them locally
+5. Use web interface to refresh USB connection when files change

 ## Requirements